KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/docs/tools-command-line/cmder.md

 * If you’re in a git repository your branch name will display right after the name of the directory you're in.

 * If you have uncommitted version control changes made in the repository that you’re in, the branch name will turn red.

+* You can edit settings (such as changing color themes or font size) by clicking the hamburger menu on the bottom right of the Cmder window and selecting **Settings...**.
 {% endhint %}